Optimal relaxation of bump-like solutions of the one-dimensional Cahn-Hilliard equation: Introduction

 \subsubsection{Organization.}

 The energy--energy--dissipation relationships that are central to our method are stated, together with elementary consequences, in Subsection~\ref{ss:eed}.
 General statements that are important on both the line and the torus are collected in Subsection~\ref{ss:prelim}.
 Problem 1 and the proof of Theorem~\ref{t:torus} are contained in Section~\ref{S:2}.
 Section~\ref{S:1} tackles Problem 2 and the proofs of Theorems~\ref{t:mainresultuniversal} and \ref{t:mainresultubar}.
-Remaining proofs are given in Section~\ref{S:aux} and the appendix.
+Remaining proofs are given in Section~\ref{S:aux} and the appendix, with the following rationale.